Anibalrojo/ml-best-practices-income-prediction/README.md

 # Income Prediction and Model Analysis

-This project explores the "Adult Income" dataset to predict whether an individual earns over $50K a year.
-It serves as a comprehensive case study on structuring a data science project, refactoring monolithic notebooks into a modular codebase, and comparing the performance and behavior of various machine learning models.
+This project serves as a comprehensive case study on predicting individual income from the "Adult Income" dataset.
+It demonstrates how to structure a modern data science project by refactoring monolithic notebooks into a modular codebase and applying key software engineering principles for reproducibility and maintainability.

 ## Project Structure